mr2chowd/Devops-Journey-for-my-students/readme.md

 - Draining a node
     - `kubectl drain <NODE NAME>`
-    - `--igrnoe-daemonsets` - Ignore DaemeonSets pods tied to node
+    - `--ignore-daemonsets` - Ignore DaemeonSets pods tied to node
     - `--force` - Ignore error messages such as DaemonSet-managed pods

 - After maintenance is complete, allow pods to run on node again